trevormarburger/trevormarburger.github.io/docs/_posts/2023-04-29-welcome-to-jekyll.markdown

 ---
-title: "Least squares and least absolute deviations"
+title: "Test Post"
-date: 2021-02-10
+date: 2023-04-29
-description: A comparison between two methods of linear regression
+description: Test Post
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.